 - Large tank capacity

-The tank heater pad measures 12” W by 18” L and the elbow heater pad measures 13” L by 3” W. Both pads are 3.0 mm thick and are rated for a DC connection.
-The tank heater pad covers fresh, grey, and black water tanks up to 50 gallons and includes a 36” lead wire.
+The tank heater pad measures 12” W by 18” L and the elbow heater pad measures 13” L by 3” W, and both pads are 3.0 mm thick and are rated for a DC connection.
+These specifications make this heating pad suitable for a range of RV types and designs, coving fresh, grey, and black water tanks up to 50 gallons, and even includes a 36” lead wire.
 The elbow heater pads are to be used with 3” elbow pipes and come with an 18” lead wire.

-While the tank heaters have automatic sensors telling them when it is time to turn on and off, the elbow heater pads do not.
-Because of this, the toggle switch is easy to use and read, with a clearly defined label on it as well as an LED light built into the switch, allowing you to see whether the heater pads are on even in the middle of the night.
-You should be all set with this kit!
+Like the other heaters mentioned on this list, I enjoy the automatic sensors as they know when it’s time to turn on and off, saving me a job, but the elbow heater pads don’t have this ability.
+Because of this, I find the toggle switch easy to use and read, with a clearly defined label on it as well as an LED light built into the switch, allowing me to see whether the heater pads are on even in the middle of the night.

 You learn more and see the latest price on Amazon by clicking here.